Which type of fat has hydrogen atoms on the same side of the double bond?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-Cis fats are characterized by the arrangement of hydrogen atoms on the same side of a double bond in the fatty acid chain.
-This configuration creates a bend or kink in the molecular structure, affecting how the fats behave at room temperature.
-Unlike trans fats, which have hydrogen atoms on opposite sides of the double bond and tend to be straight, cis fats remain more fluid and are typically found in natural oils and fats.
+Cis fats are characterized by having hydrogen atoms on the same side of the double bond in their fatty acid chains.
+This configuration creates a bend in the structure of the fatty acids, which causes them to pack less tightly together.
+As a result, cis fats tend to be liquid at room temperature and are commonly found in natural oils.

 Subscribe